 With time, coffee, cigarettes, and food stains can seep into the cracks in the enamel and discolor the dentin further.
 This only serves to darken that yellow hue.
 Dental cleaning will remove the plaque and the dirt from this enamel layer but that does not actually address the source of the discoloration.
 This is where teeth whitening comes into play.

 Teeth whitening uses peroxide groups to react on contact with the enamel.
-When this happens, it releases free radical oxygen which oxidizes the pigments responsible for making color, and produces a whiter appearance.
+When this happens, it releases free radical oxygen which oxidizes the pigments responsible for making colour, and produces a whiter appearance.

 Teeth whitening can be done at a dentist office or at home.
 This form of treatment varies in terms of the time it takes.
 Generally, the length of time required is about 1 hour over the course of several days (for at home treatments) or several weeks (for regular clinical treatments).
 This is also contingent upon the shade you desire as your end product.
 At its most simple, tooth whitening is a function of time and the concentration of the peroxide.
 The secret to successful whitening is about holding the peroxide on the tooth surface for sufficient time, in sufficient concentration.